 Besides funding, the biggest challenges in making that a reality are proper long-term resource planning and unwelcome construction and maintenance surprises.
 Too often, operators and owners get waylaid because of the unknown location of existing utility and facility infrastructure assets.
 That’s because much of the information and data about these assets is missing, unavailable or outdated.
 When planning or construction begins, unseen or mis-located assets are damaged or require extensive unplanned workarounds.
 Either way, expensive delays follow.

-A San Francisco Bay Area company called UVARA (formerly BetterGIS) hoping to change all that.
+A San Francisco Bay Area company, BetterGIS is hoping to change all that.

 “The current approach to planning or managing multi-million dollar utility and facility infrastructure is sub-optimal at best,” said Michael London, CEO of UVARA, a technology company in the San Francisco Bay Area working with owners and operators, as well as architects, engineers and contractors.
 “Everyone managing these knows what they can’t see can hurt them, but there has been no cost-effective solution to the problem.”